ZippyMagician/Arn/README.md

 ```sh
 arn run PATH
 ```
 to run a file as an Arn program.
 You can also pass extra arguments to pass some user input to the program (example below).
-Use `arn --help` to get a full list of commands/flags.
+Use `arn help` to get a full list of commands/flags.
 ```sh
 arn run PATH 5 "Hello, World!"
 ```